 Social icons display in the bottom-center of your site if they're enabled.

-Note: You can disable Mobile Styles in the Design panel, under Advanced.
+Note: You can disable Mobile Styles.

 Gallery Pages use a special translucent overlay to display the header on your site.
 The Gallery Header Background can be set to configure the color for the overlay.